Mary Caswell Stoddard

 View my CV here.

 I am an evolutionary biologist with broad interests in avian vision and coloration, brood parasitism and coevolution, and the evolution and development of avian eggs.
-I use a multidisciplinary approach – involving computer science, mathematics, and engineering – to explore key questions in evolutionary biology.
+I use a multidisciplinary approach – involving computer science, mathematics, engineering and genomics – to explore key questions in evolutionary biology.

 Interested undergraduates are welcome to contact me to discuss research projects and opportunities.

 In 2008, I received my undergraduate degree from Yale University, where I researched avian vision and plumage color evolution at the Peabody Museum of Natural History.
 I received a Marshall Scholarship and an NSF Graduate Research Fellowship to study at the University of Cambridge, where I completed my PhD research in 2012.
 In Cambridge, I was a member of Gonville and Caius College.
 I joined the Harvard Society of Fellows in 2012.

 Birds are among the most colorful organisms in nature.
 In addition, they possess an ancient and sophisticated visual system that differs dramatically from our own.
 Unlike humans, birds have a fourth color cone in their retinas that is sensitive to ultraviolet wavelengths.
 Most diurnal birds thus appear to be tetrachromatic (four color cone-types), compared to trichromatic humans.